Sustainability: Key to the future of data centres in Singapore

 Replacing traditional cooling techniques

-With the cooling process accounting for 40% of the electricity consumed in data centres today, there is unprecedented demand for efficient cooling solutions that can offer adequate cooling at a low cost with minimal power consumption.
+With the cooling process accounting for 40% of the electricity consumed in data centers today, there is unprecedented demand for efficient cooling solutions that can offer adequate cooling at a low cost with minimal power consumption.

 Due to the tropical climate, the need for sustainability is especially great in Singapore where traditional renewable energy options such as hydroelectricity, solar, and wind power are not as viable.